-- 1. To receive, consider and adopt the Audited Balance Sheet as on March 31, 2022 and the Profit & Loss Account for the year ended March 31, 2022, and the Reports of the Board of Directors and Auditors thereon, and in this regard, shall pass the following resolution as Ordinary Resolution: - "RESOLVED THAT the Audited Balance Sheet of the Company as at March 31, 2022 and the Profit & Loss Account for the Financial Year ended March 31, 2022, together with the Directors' Report and the Auditors' Report thereon, be and are hereby, received, considered and adopted." - 2.
-To appoint Director(s) in place of Mr. Arvind Kumar Jain, Non-Executive Director and who retires by rotation and being eligible offer himself for re-appointment. - To consider and, if thought fit, to pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Sections 152 and any other applicable provisions of the Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), Mr. Arvind Kumar Jain (holding DIN 07911109), who retires by rotation and being eligible for re-appointment be and is hereby re-appointed as Non-Executive Director of the Company whose office shall be liable to retirement by rotation." - 3.
-To fix the remuneration of Statutory Auditors and shall pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 139, 142 and any other applicable provisions of Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), the Board of Directors of the Company, be and is hereby, authorized to fix the remuneration including out of pocket expenses, if any, to be payable to Statutory Auditors of the company as appointed by the Comptroller and Auditor General of India for the Financial Year 2022-23."
+- 1. To receive, consider and adopt the Audited Balance Sheet as on March 31, 2023 and the Profit & Loss Account for the year ended March 31, 2023, and the Reports of the Board of Directors and Auditors thereon, and in this regard, shall pass the following resolution as Ordinary Resolution: - "RESOLVED THAT the Audited Balance Sheet of the Company as at March 31, 2023 and the Profit & Loss Account for the Financial Year ended March 31, 2023, together with the Directors' Report and the Auditors' Report thereon, be and are hereby, received, considered and adopted." - 2.
+To appoint Director(s) in place of Mr. Ajay Kumar Kapur, Non-Executive Director and who retires by rotation and being eligible offer himself for re-appointment. - To consider and, if thought fit, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Sections 152 and any other applicable provisions of the Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), Mr. Ajay Kumar Kapur (holding DIN 00108420), who retires by rotation and being eligible for reappointment be and is hereby re-appointed as Non-Executive Director of the Company whose office shall be liable to retirement by rotation." - 3.
+To fix the remuneration of Statutory Auditors and, if thought fit, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 139, 142 and any other applicable provisions of Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), the Board of Directors of the Company, be and is hereby, authorized to fix the remuneration including out of pocket expenses, if any, to be payable to Statutory Auditors of the Company as appointed by the Comptroller and Auditor General of India for the Financial Year 2023-24."